You do not need to be nominated to enter the awards. You can enter the awards directly here.

 The official deadline for close of submissions can be found on the event details page.
-If you have problems meeting this time, please contact Gabrielle Biondi by e-mail at [email protected] or call 02 9922 3300.
+If you have problems meeting this time, please contact Sebastian Cruz by email at [email protected] or call 02 9922 3300.

 The date for finalist announcement can be found on the event details page.
 An announcement will be sent out to all submitters and will be published on the website.

 You are encouraged to attend if you make it as a finalist.
-The event gives you an opportunity to be celebrated and recognized for your outstanding work in your field.
+The event gives you an opportunity to be celebrated and recognised for your outstanding work in your field.

 Tickets go on sale when finalists have been announced.
 You can buy tickets on the website.

 A judging panel made up of highly respected industry professionals with a broad range of experience will be chosen to examine the submissions.
 Judging is allocated to ensure that there is no conflict of interest in respective categories.
 Each judge will be assigned several categories and will be asked to score each submission in those categories based on all documentation provided by entrants.
 Several judges are assigned per category to ensure a range of expertise and opinions.
 The aggregate highest score will determine the winner of each award.

 Additionally, as part of the assessment process and to ensure transparency, some categories may require a panel interview with judges.

 All information is highly confidential and is only shared with the event team and the judges for that category.
 The information is not published and any permissions would be sought if required.